To view status and configure one or more switches that are already added and part of a CloudTrax network, follow these steps:

 Set a name and description to help organize your switches in CloudTrax.
 This can be done by clicking on the name in the blue banner and by editing the description field next to the switch image.

-The following things can be configured from the ports grid, in the switch pane
+The following settings can be configured from the ports grid, in the switch pane (be sure to click the "view options" button and enable columns that may be hidden)

 There are three configuration options when it comes to configuring VLANs:

-- Allowed VLANs: You can configure what VLANs are allowed through switch ports by adding them to the allowed VLANs list for specific ports.
+- You can configure what VLANs are allowed through switch ports by adding them to the Allowed VLANs list for specific ports.

 Important Notes for VLANs:

-- By default, all switches come configure with VLAN IDs 991-995 configured in the allowed VLANs list.
-This is to ensure that all ports come preconfigured to work with the seamless roaming function of Open Mesh APs, when they are powered using our switches
+- By default, all switches come configure with VLAN IDs 991-994 configured in the allowed VLANs list.
+This is to ensure that all ports come preconfigured to work with the seamless roaming function of Open Mesh APs when they are powered using our switches

 - By default, all ports have VLAD ID 1 programmed into both PVID and Untagged VLAN columns.
 This is to ensure, regardless of which port is used for uplink, the switch is always manageable by CloudTrax.
 It is very important that you do NOT remove VLAN ID 1 (the management VLAN) from the PVID and untagged VLANs columns of the ports that are used for uplink, as this will result in the switch not checking into CloudTrax anymore.